-With the opening of the Los Angeles Auto Show on Friday, the North American car show season is officially underway.
-And with hundreds of new models (and technologies) on display ⏤ many ready to hit dealerships in the next few months ⏤ there’s no better place to get an idea of what’s coming down the road in the car business.
+With the opening of the 2017 Los Angeles Auto Show on Friday, the North American car show season is officially underway.
+And with hundreds of new car models (and technologies) on display ⏤ many ready to hit dealerships in the next few months ⏤ there’s no better place to get an idea of what family cars are coming down the road.

 So, which new vehicles caught our eye?
-Here are six of the most noteworthy if you’ve got kids or car seats.
+Here are six of the most noteworthy family cars from the L.A.
+Auto Show if you’ve got kids or car seats.

 2019 Subaru Ascent